leverh/django4/README.md

 9. As a registered user, I can create my own posts, contributing my content to the platform.
 10. If I'm logged in, I have the privilege to edit and delete my created posts, maintaining control over my contributions.
 11. I expect to see appropriate error messages when I encounter issues or attempt to access forbidden links, guiding me to correct actions.
+12. For security purposes, I have the option to change my password.

 ### Site owner stories:
 1. I want to restrict access to certain sections of the app to unauthenticated users, ensuring basic standards of data protection and privacy.